↑

 We all know how difficult it can be to stop eating junk food.

-It’s in the vending machine at work, it’s on your way home from school or work, and it’s even hiding in your pantry!
+It’s in the vending machine at work, on our way home from anywhere, and even hiding in our pantry!

 We’re drawn to it despite its harmful effects on our health.